drdk/dr-css-inliner/README.md

 `-f, --fake-url [string]`

-If you need to parse HTML that is not yet publicly available you can pipe it into `dr-css-inliner`.
+If you need to parse HTML that is not yet publicly available you can pipe it into `css-inliner`.
 Below is a contrived example (in a real-world example imagine an httpfilter or similar in place of `cat`):

 ```
-cat not-yet-public.html | phantomjs index.js -f http://www.mydomain.com/index.html
+cat not-yet-public.html | css-inliner -f http://www.mydomain.com/index.html
 ```

 All loading of assets will be loaded relative to the _fake_ url - meaning they need to be available already.